earnestt1234/FED3_Viz/Manual.md

 # Tour

 This section will introduce the layout of FED3 Viz, and define some areas of the application.
-FED3 Viz has 4 different panes, which can be selected by clicking the following tabs at the top of the application window.
+FED3 Viz has four different panes, which can be selected by clicking the following tabs at the top of the application window.

 - **Home Tab**
 - **Plots Tab**